 Crystal structure of the S. aureus and human enzymes involved in the biosynthesis

 Host antimicrobial mechanisms

-In collaboration with Dr. Phil Koeffler (Cedars-Sinai), we studied S. aureus infection in mice with specific granule deficiency (SGD), a condition caused by mutations in the CEBP epsilon gene.
+In collaboration with Phillip Koeffler, MD, we studied S. aureus infection in mice with specific granule deficiency (SGD), a condition caused by mutations in the CEBP epsilon gene.
 We demonstrated that SGD mice are exquisitely susceptible to S. aureus and neutrophil defect contributes significantly to the infection.
 Conversely, we showed that CEBP epsilon can be upregulated in mature neutrophils by treatment with vitamin B3 or nicotinamide, and this enhances clearances of S. aureus in murine infection models (Kyme J Clin Invest 2012).

 In a different project, we studied the impact of aging on susceptibility to S. aureus infection.
 We showed that aging is associated with impaired neutrophil function and neutrophil NETs.
 This in turn facilitates systemic spread of S. aureus (Tseng PLoS ONE 2012).

 Systemic dissemination of S. aureus in young and aged mice.